aklivity/zilla/README.md

 Please see the [Roadmap project](https://github.com/orgs/aklivity/projects/4) and let us know in the [Slack community][community-join] if you have additional suggestions.

+## Community
+If you have any questions, need assistance or have ideas/recommendations, please join our developer [Slack community][community-join]

 ## Build from source
 ```bash
 ./mvnw clean install